Omnicoachorg/frontend_junior_assignment/README.md

 We are providing you with an already existing codebase to run Storybook, with one supplied existing component.
 The repo has all kinds of config files that are included to simulate an already existing environment that you will have to work in.

 ## Initialize
-1. Fork this repository privately (to avoid sharing your assignment with others)
+1. Clone this repository privately (to avoid sharing your assignment with others)
-2. Clone your forked repository locally

 ## Setup and run
 1. `yarn install` to install dependencies